Handbook for doctoral students

 As a doctoral student, you are employed for a fixed term at the Department of Sociology, Lund University.

-An introduction will take place early in the first semester of the newly admitted student.
+An introduction will take place early in the first semester for the newly admitted student.
 Newly admitted doctoral students will meet and receive information from the head of department, director of doctoral studies, director of first and second cycle studies, human resources manager, health and safety representative and other people at the department.
 The faculty also organises introduction days for new doctoral students.
 In addition, all new employees are invited to take part in the University’s introduction day for new employees.
 This event is normally organised once per semester.
 It addresses issues such as terms of employment, work environment, occupational health and employee organisations.
 It also includes an introduction to the large organisation that is Lund University and to its history.

 There is a special salary scale for doctoral students.
 As a newly admitted doctoral student, you will normally receive an entry-level salary determined by the faculty.
 Your salary increases each time you complete a stage of your PhD studies.
 This takes place on three occasions: on completion of 60, 120 and 180 credits respectively.
 The supervisor is to submit a certificate to the head of department.
 Please contact the Human resources administrator at the department for the application form for salary increase.